merody66/PayMe/README.md

 ### Target Audience

-Payer (person who paid the bill)
+Payer (person who paid for the bill)
-Payee (person paying the bill footer)
+Payee (person paying the payer)